tavakyan/tavakyan/README.md

 ### Seasoned developer working primarily in the blockchain ecosystem

 - 🦀 I like writing software in Rust
-- 🔭 I'm currently working on optimistic rollups
+- 🔭 I'm currently working on layer 2 blockchains
 - 🌱 I enjoy learning cryptography, mathematics and AI

 💬 [Reach out](https://linktr.ee/tavakyan) if you want to connect!